 - A mild natural body wash, cooler bath temperature and remembering to moisturise after bathing can help reduce dryness

 Nappy rash is a common condition.
 It is often caused by a baby’s sensitive skin coming into contact with urine and poo sitting in their nappy.
 Whilst the material used in nappies help keep leaks in, unfortunately it also keeps air out.
 This could cause your baby’s skin to become sore and irritated where the nappy fits.

 Protection from the sun

 Protecting bub’s delicate skin from the sun’s harsh rays is the most important baby skincare step you can take.
 When taking bub out remember to:

 - Stick to the shade and make sure they are well covered by protective clothing and a wide brimmed hat

-- Use a baby formulated sunscreen for parts of the body which cannot be covered up, such as little hands and faces
+- Use a baby formulated, broad spectrum sunblock for parts of the body which cannot be covered up, such as little hands and faces

 - Avoid being in the sun between 10am-4pm.
 Check your local area recommendations for sun protection times

 Take a look at baby sun protection for more tips on caring for bub’s skin in the sun.